flairNLP/fundus/docs/how_to_contribute.md

 ### 5. Implementing the Parser

 Bring your parser to life and fill it with attributes to parse.

+One important caveat to consider is the type of content a particular page is.
+For example, various news outlets use live tickers, sites that display a podcast, or hub sites which are not articles but link to other pages.
+At the current state of this library, you do not need to worry about sites that are not articles.
+Your code should be able to extract the desired attributes from most pages of the publisher you are adding.
+Sites that do not contain the desired attributes will be filtered by the library on its own in a later stage of the pipeline.

 You can add attributes by decorating the methods of your parser with the `@attribute` decorator.
 Attributes are expected to have a return value precisely specified in the [attribute guidelines](attribute_guidelines.md).